 Black rice sushi rolls?
 Yes, and they are so good!
 I know that white sushi rice is the traditional version but I have been seeing sushi rolls made with brown rice so why not black rice?

-It seems that I have been on a black rice kick lately with my black rice-mango salad and the quiche with black rice crust so this is my version of healthy black rice sushi rolls.
+It seems that I have been on a black rice kick lately with my Instant Pot black rice, so this is my version of healthy black rice sushi rolls.
+We also have salads with black rice.
+Check out this black rice salad with tomatoes with tomatoes or our sweet potato and black rice salad.

 This was a nice addition to our spread of snackies while we watched the Seahawks lose at the Super Bowl.
-I had made a tray of appetizers that included polenta points with sun dried tomato pesto, artichoke-olive bruschetta, freshly made hummus with pita chips and these black rice sushi rolls.
+I had made a tray of appetizers that included polenta appetizers, artichoke-olive bruschetta, freshly made hummus with pita chips and these black rice sushi rolls.

 What Is In These Black Rice Sushi Rolls: